-At the Esplanade Association we believe that maintenance is fundamental.
+At the Esplanade Association we believe that routine maintenance is fundamental.
 We do not undertake projects unless we are committed to maintaining them.
-EA employs a full time Horticulturist who works daily to maintain and improve the Esplanade.
+EA employs two full time Horticulturists who work daily to maintain and improve the Esplanade.
 In addition, we host over 3,000 volunteers each year to help with park maintenance.

 Park Restoration Areas

 The Association works to restore and then maintain discrete parkland areas that are in dire need of restoration and improvement.
 Our goal is to make these areas more welcoming, functional, and beautiful for park visitors.
 Recent projects like the Eliot Memorial Revitalization transform unhealthy and underused areas of the park into lush and inviting gathering spots for park visitors.